MicrosoftDocs/learn/learn-pr/azure/sustainable-software-engineering-overview/includes/5-carbon-awareness.md

 - [Carbon Intensity API](https://carbonintensity.org.uk/): Free resource for carbon intensity data in the UK

-- [ElectricityMap](https://api.electricitymap.org/): Free for noncommercial single country/region use, premium solutions for commercial and multi-country/region access
+- [ElectricityMap](https://api.electricitymap.org/): Free for noncommercial single country/region use, premium solutions for commercial, and multi-country/region access

 - [WattTime](https://www.watttime.org/): Free for a single grid region, premium solutions for multi-grid, and real-time marginal emissions

-[Demand shifting](https://learn.greensoftware.foundation/carbon-awareness#demand-shaping) is the strategy of moving compute to regions or times when the carbon intensity is less; or, to put it another way, when the supply of renewable electricity is high.
+[Demand shifting](https://learn.greensoftware.foundation/carbon-awareness#demand-shaping) is the strategy of moving compute to regions or times when the carbon intensity is less.
+To put it another way, when the supply of renewable electricity is high.

 Demand shaping is a similar strategy, but instead of moving demand to a different region or time, we shape our demand to match the existing supply.